bosonprotocol/boson-protocol-contracts/docs/tasks.md

 - **Ethereum Mainnet**.
 This deploys the built contracts to Ethereum Mainnet.
   `npm run deploy-suite:ethereum:mainnet`

+To simulate the deployment on any of public networks, add `-- --dry-run` at the end of the command (for example `npm run deploy-suite:ethereum:mainnet -- --dry-run`).
+This forks the network and simulates the deployment locally and gives the current cost estimate.
+It is suggested to run before an actual deployment to detect any possible issues.

 ### Verify suite

 After the protocol contracts are deployed, they should be verified on a block explorer.
 Verification provides a checkmark in the block explorer and makes the contract source code viewable in the block explorer.
 We have provided different npm scripts to verify the deployed protocol contracts on different environments.
 The scripts read a .json file containing contract addresses, which is produced by the deployment scripts.
 The default mode is to verify all contracts from that file, however if only a subset of contracts needs to be verified (e.g. after the upgrade), list them in `scripts/config/contract-verification.js`.